HTDerekLiu/Paparazzi/README.md

 # Paparazzi
-This is the sample code for _Paparazzi: Surface Editing by way of Multi-view Image Processing_.
+Paparazzi: Surface Editing by way of Multi-view Image Processing

+###Modular version
+We have two versions available: one with a somewhat monolithic main loop in the ```master``` branch and a a more [modular version](https://github.com/HTDerekLiu/Paparazzi/tree/modular) in the ```modular``` branch that separates separates components of our main loop.

 #### Fetching the repo
 Please remember to pull the submodules for this repository: